vishalxl/Nostr-Clients-Features-List/Readme.md

 * Python based client Bija, in development

 ## Note on Anigma.io
 Anigma.io is vulnurable to xss attacks that can steal your private key.
-So till those are fixed, its risky to use it. (as of 3rd week of dec)
+So till those are fixed, its risky to use it.